videolan/x265/doc/reST/threading.rst

-This extra latency forces the encoder to save the encode data of every CTU until the entire frame has been analyzed, at which point a function can code the final slice bitstream with the decided SAO flags and data coded between each CTU.
+This extra latency forces the encoder to save the encode data of every CTU until the entire frame has been analyzed, at which point a function can code the final slice bitstream with the decided SAO flags and data interleaved between each CTU.
 This second pass over the CTUs can be expensive, particularly at large resolutions and high bitrates.